|

 The flue gas pass through the banks of tubes and violent circulation arise in

 the tubes and the evaporated steam conveys water to the steam drum.
-This water
+The heavy

 These boilers have an upward narrowing shape and call for, especially if they